4 Great Benefits of Having a Career in Broadcasting

 4. The Salary Potential Is Good

 For a career that frequently only requires two years or less of specialized post-secondary education, broadcasting provides good income potential, especially for those who stick with it.
-For instance, here are some of the average annual salaries that U.S. broadcasting professionals earned in 2018:3
+For instance, here are some of the average annual salaries from the Occupational Employment Statistics program showing what U.S. broadcasting professionals earned in 2018:

 - Broadcast technicians—$46,770